mesosphere/marathon/REST.md

 * `maxConsecutiveFailures`(Optional.
 Default: 3) : Number of consecutive health
   check failures after which the unhealthy task should be killed.
 * `protocol` (Optional.
 Default: "HTTP"): Protocol of the requests to be performed.
-One of "HTTP", "TCP", or "Command".
+One of "HTTP", "TCP", or "COMMAND".
 * `path` (Optional.
 Default: "/"): Path to endpoint exposed by the task that will provide health  status.
 Example: "/path/to/health".
   _Note: only used if `protocol == "HTTP"`._